Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---
 ### 🎨 Configuring pallet-xcm
-Pallet-xcm plays a critical role in every chains xcm-setup:
+Pallet-xcm plays a critical role in every chains xcm-setup.
+It is the main connection between the FRAME subsystem and the XCM subsystem.
+Essentially **pallet-xcm allows us to send/execute XCM and interact with the xcm-executor**.

+Pallet-xcm can be configured to filter executions/teleporting or sending among others.
+The most important components are:

 1. It allows for users to interact with the xcm-executor by allowing them to execute xcm messages.
 These can be filtered through the `XcmExecuteFilter`.
 2. It provides an easier interface to do reserveTransferAssets and TeleportAssets.
 The locations to which these messages can be sent can also be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`
 3. It handles XCM version negotiation duties
+4. It handles asset-trap/claim dutties
-4. It allows sending arbitrary messages to other chains for certain origins.
+5. It allows sending arbitrary messages to other chains for certain origins.
 The origins that are allowed to send message can be filtered through `SendXcmOrigin`.

 ```rust
 impl pallet_xcm::Config for Runtime {